-05 Apr Cybercrime Diary: Who’s Hacked?
-List Of Q1 2017 Data Breaches And Cyberattacks
+05 Apr Cybercrime Diary, Vol. 2, No. 1: Who’s Hacked?
+Latest Data Breaches And Cyberattacks

 McDonald’s, Arby’s headline data breaches during first quarter of year

 Data breaches at fast food chains Arby’s and McDonald’s Canada were among the prominent brands hit by data breaches during the first three months of 2017.
 Another eatery chain, Wendy’s, was the target of a lawsuit stemming from a data breach at that chain, as was clothing retailer Eddie Bauer.

 Some other companies paid the price of having their data compromised.
 Neiman Marcus settled a data breach lawsuit for $1.6 million and Home Depot settled one for $25 million.

 Among the largest breaches during the period was the compromise of the voting records of 55 million Filipinos, the leak of 33.7 million email addresses from Dun & Bradstreet and news that six million accounts were hacked at South African cinema company Ster-Kinekor.
 One of the most controversial leaks during the period was WikiLeaks publishing of a large cache of documents stolen from the CIA.

 Meanwhile, IBM reported that four billion records were exposed worldwide in 2016, more than the previous two years combined.

 Mar.
 31. McDonald’s Canada discloses that a data breach at its website for job applicants resulted in the theft of personal information for some 95,000 people.